JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 set (species) { this._species = species; }

-– This syntax is incorrect since setter methods must have a property name afterset
+– This syntax is incorrect since setter methods must have a property name afterset.

 Question 16: